Visits to the dentist can wreak havoc on your wallet, especially if you stop in for anything beyond routine care.

 - Stannous fluoride and triclosan to hedge against the risk of gum inflammation

 Ask your dentist for recommendations

-Once you’ve checked the label for active ingredients, you may want to speak with your dentist about the product you’re considering.
+Once you’ve checked the label for active ingredients, speak with your dentist about the product you’re considering.
 Also, inquire about low-cost alternatives that are just as effective.

-You may find that your dentist doesn’t necessarily prefer one brand over the other, as long as your toothpaste has that all-important fluoride and an ingredient like zinc citrate that fights tartar buildup.
+You may find that your dentist doesn’t necessarily prefer one brand over another, as long as your toothpaste has that all-important fluoride and other key ingredients.
 DailyFinance notes: